CLICK HERE FOR FREE BLOGGER TEMPLATES, LINK BUTTONS AND MORE! »

 (had to wait TWO HOURS!!)

-In leu of her birthday, I'll give a little Jordan update:
+In honor of her birthday, I'll give a little Jordan update:

 -She is working on her Master's degree in Elementary Education